6 Things To Remember During Christmas

 For to us a Child is born, to us a Son is given; and the government shall be upon His shoulder, and His name shall be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.

-Above the Christmas presents; above the partying and revelry; above Santa Clause; above the holiday shopping; Christmas should really be about the birth of the Saviour called Jesus and why He was born into the world.
+So above the receiving and giving of Christmas presents; above the partying and revelry; above Santa Clause; above the holiday shopping, may we remember that Christmas should really be about the birth of the Saviour called Jesus and why He was born into the world.

-Therefore as we celebrate Christmas, with the illumination of God’s word, let us be reminded that Jesus is the reason for the season
+Therefore as we celebrate Christmas, with the understanding of God’s word, let us be reminded that Jesus is the reason for the season

 6 THINGS TO BE REMINDED ABOUT DURING CHRISTMAS

-May you and your family may be blessed and be at peace during this Christmas season and always.
+May you and your family may be blessed and be at peace during this Christmas season and in the coming new year.
 God bless.